shield-xrpfinance/shieldfinance/SMART_ACCOUNTS.md

 - **No FLR Required** - Platform sponsors all gas fees
 - **Faster Transactions** - Batched operations complete faster
 - **Better UX** - No need to acquire and manage FLR tokens
-- **Social Login** - Can integrate Web3Auth for Web2-like onboarding
+- **Dual Wallet Support** - Seamless experience for both XRPL and EVM users

 ### For Platform